The rules are simple: Outsmart and kill all the others to become a god.

 Yuno invariably kills her own moments.
 Usually by doing something completely insane.

 Mood Whiplash: The relationship between Yuki and Yuno constantly and abruptly switches between "Aww aren't they such a cute couple" and "What the hell is wrong with that girl?!"

 Moral Dissonance: In the later chapters, Yuki's plans to win the game involve having Yuno murder the Eighth's children so they can seize her diary, and later, murder innocent bystanders in order to cause a huge stir and put the Eleventh and his diary at a disadvantage.
 Somewhat justified by Yuki's desire to become a god at all costs after having had his parents killed.
 In his defense, he did keep a list of the people he killed so that he could remember to resurrect them all later.
 Of course, that would only work if he was truly able to bring them back.

 Yuno went from having an appropriately-sized chest for a middle schooler (fairly small in the beginning) to having large breasts in the course of about two chapters.

 In one of the last few chapters, she gets her HAPPY END sans censoring.

-Mummies at the Dinner Table: Yuno keeps her parent's corpses in a cage and talks with them.
-Later, she chops off their heads and carries them around with her.
+Mummies at the Dinner Table: Yuno keeps her parents' corpses in a cage and talks with them.
+Later, she chops off their heads and carries the decayed skulls around with her.